Should you get the August Smart Lock or the Smart Lock Pro?

 Simple and reliable

-August Smart Lock
+August Smart Lock - 3rd generation, silver

 King of functionality

-August Smart Lock Pro
+August Smart Lock Pro + Connect Hub

-The August Smart Lock is one of the cheaper smart locks out there that still provides value.
-It does lack quite a few features unless you get an August connect to go with it, and even then, it still doesn't play nicely with Apple's HomeKit.
+The base August Smart Lock is one of the cheapest smart locks on that market that provides plenty of value.
+However, it lacks quite a few features unless you get an August Connect to go with it, and even then, it still doesn't play nicely with Apple's HomeKit.

 Pros